ASCII

 int x = 5;

-ans += x + '0';`
+ans += x + '0';`Think of x + '0' as:

 āGive me the ASCII value of

-to get the ASCII value of the digit character.ā
+'0', then addxto get the ASCII value of the digit character.ā

-This is much faster than the more familiar alternative using to_string
+This is much faster than the more familiar alternative using to_string:

 `string ans = ""; int x = 5; ans = to_string(x) + ans;`